TealNerd/Humbug/README.md

 - Prevents end portal tiles from being destroyed
 - Prevents inventories, not your own, from being opened while in vehicles
 - Prevents container carts from being opened
+- Optionally prevents boats from running on land
+- Optionally prevents players from destroying their own boat
 - Give projectiles a slow debuff on hit
 - Multiplies mob death loot item count
 - Disables experience except from XP bottles